 1. You can log into the member area, put in your friends’ email addresses in the “Invite Friends” box and we’ll send the email for you.

-2. You can click on the Facebook button after you register to let your friends know that you just registered.
+2. You can click on the Facebook or email button during your register to let your friends know that you want some company.